zzm634/typeorm-no-arp/docs/connection-api.md

 ## `ConnectionManager` API

-* `create` - Creates a new connection and register it in the manager.
+* `create` - Creates a new connection and registers it in the manager.

 ```typescript
 const connection = connectionManager.create({